 This plugin allows you to create categories in your media gallery so you can organize images and other media items by category.
-This gives you a new page called Media Categories, which you can find under the Media menu.

 Staying organized in WordPress can be difficult, but we hope this post taught you a few new, interesting, or simply different ways to keep the backend of your WordPress site a little more organized.

 How you choose to stay organized is dependent on your workflow and content (or your client’s content).

 Ultimately, tidying up the backend of WordPress should be about making things easier to find or do.